20 Sep, 2024

 1. Agroforestry: Agroforestry blends agricultural and forestry themes.
 The idea behind this strategy is to grow trees that can give acceptable climatic conditions for the crops in their area.
 It controls the temperature, the amount of sunlight, and the wind.
 We profit from this method on our Cow Farm in Chennai since it prevents soil erosion and improves soil quality.
 This strategy provides a favorable microclimate for the crops, allowing them to produce more.

 2. Crop rotation: Crop rotation is practiced for planting a variety of crops on the same land at different times of the year.
-This type of agriculture boosts the land's output.
+This type of traditional farming boosts the land's output.
 Without the use of herbicides or pesticides, we may increase our production.

 3. Mixed Cropping: In such circumstances, mixed cropping is used.
 On farms, two or more crops are planted together.
 Row cropping, in which a single crop is cultivated in each row on the farm, is also an option for farmers.